Transition Coaching · Cinq Group

 Influence

 What changes when the leader changes.
-We work on how you lead now — not the techniques, but the person behind them — and how that ripples through your organization, your family, and your community.
+We work on how you show up now, not the techniques but the person behind them, and how that carries into your family, your closest relationships, and whoever you choose to influence next.

 Sessions 9–10